SwmansionSheetAdapter

 Props

-Accepts the full prop surface of @swmansion/react-native-bottom-sheet's BottomSheet (detents, style, animateIn, scrimColor, disableScrollableNegotiation, onIndexChange, onSettle, onPositionChange), except the props the manager owns:
+Accepts the full prop surface of @swmansion/react-native-bottom-sheet's BottomSheet (detents, style, surface, extendUnderStatusBar, animateContentHeight, disableScrollableNegotiation, onIndexChange, onSettle), except the props the manager owns:

 index— the adapter is the source of truth.
-UseexpandedIndex(a prop added by the adapter, defaults to the last detent) to choose which detent the sheet opens to.modal— the sheet always renders inline so it participates in the manager's z-index stack and shares the manager'sBottomSheetBackdrop.
+UseexpandedIndex(a prop added by the adapter, defaults to the last detent) to choose which detent the sheet opens to.animateIn— the manager controls the open animation, so it is forced on.onPositionChange/wrapNativeView— consumed by the adapter to drive the backdrop fade on the UI thread.

 onIndexChange is wider than the native propThe adapter's onIndexChange differs from the native one in two ways: